Our Top Picks for the Most Beautiful Terraces in Paris

 The terrace of La Rôtisserie de la Tour d’Argent

-The venue: Calling all lovers of accessible luxury!
-If you have always dreamed of trying the legendary duck from La Tour d'Argent, you will love La Rôtisserie, the "little brother" of the Michelin-starred restaurant that serves exceptional products in a more affordable version.
+The venue: Attention lovers of affordable luxury!
+Have you always dreamed of trying the legendary duck from La Tour d’Argent?
+You will love La Rôtisserie, the "little brother" bistro of the Michelin-starred icon.
+Here, they serve the same exceptional ingredients that inspired the movie Ratatouille, but in a much more accessible format.
 The highlight?
-Its terrace that seems to float above the Seine as it is located right on the edge of the bridge facing Île Saint-Louis, with its red and white checkered tablecloths and its always picturesque retro atmosphere.
+Its riverside terrace that feels like it’s floating right over the Seine, positioned right by the bridge facing Île Saint-Louis.
+Complete with red-and-white checkered tablecloths, it retains a wonderfully picturesque, retro Parisian charm.

 written by